Black-necked stork: Description

-The black-necked stork is a large bird, 129–150 cm tall having a 230 cm wingspan.
+The black-necked stork is a large bird, 110–137 cm tall having a 190–218 cm wingspan.
 The only published weight for this species was a single specimen at 4100 g, but this is nearly 35% less than the mean body mass of the closely related and similar sized saddle-billed stork.
 Therefore, this specimen of black-necked stork could have been at the low end of sizes attainable or perhaps somewhat malnourished.
 The plumage patterns are conspicuous with younger birds differing from adults.
 Adults have a glossy bluish-black iridescent head, neck, secondary flight feathers and tail; a coppery-brown crown; a bright white back and belly; bill black with a slightly concave upper edge; and bright red legs.
-The sexes are identical but the adult female has a yellow iris while the adult male has it brown.
+The sexes are identical in all aspects except the iris; the adult female has a yellow iris while the adult male has it brown.
 Juveniles younger than six months have a brownish iris; a distinctly smaller and straighter beak; a fluffy appearance; brown head, neck, upper back, wings and tail; a white belly; and dark legs.
 Juveniles older than six months have a mottled appearance especially on the head and neck where the iridescence is partly developed; dark-brown outer primaries; white inner primaries that forms a shoulder patch when the wings are closed; a heavy beak identical in size to adults but still straighter; and dark to pale-pink legs.
 Like most storks, the black-necked stork flies with the neck outstretched, not retracted like a heron.
-In flight it appears spindly and a black bar running through the white wings (the somewhat similar looking migratory black stork has an all black wing) with black neck and tail make it distinctive.
+In flight it appears spindly and a black bar running through the white wings (the somewhat similar looking migratory black stork has an all black wing).
+This, along with the black neck and tail, makes it distinctive.